Battle Royale Mode: The Shared-Grid Sudoku Race

 • Start with Practice mode.
 Spend time in Practice to build your solving speed and get comfortable with the slide-to-select input before entering competitive matches.

 • Learn the basic techniques first.
-Make sure you are comfortable with hidden singles and naked pairs before entering Battle Royale.
-These are the bread-and-butter techniques that let you solve cells quickly.
+Make sure you are comfortable with hidden singles and naked pairs before queuing.
+These are the bread-and-butter techniques that let you claim cells quickly.

-• Accept that you will be eliminated sometimes.
-Even strong players get eliminated.
+• Accept that you will lose sometimes.
+Even strong players have off races.
 The best response is to queue again and apply what you learned.
-Every match is a learning opportunity.

 Battle Royale Versus Other Modes

-Battle Royale is the most intense mode in Sudoku Royale, but it is not always the right choice.
-If you want a quick, focused competitive match, the Duel mode offers 1v1 competition in a single round.
-If you want to practice without any pressure, the Practice mode gives you unlimited puzzles at your own pace.
+Battle Royale is a fast multiplayer race, but it is not always the right choice.
+If you want a one-on-one match, the Duel mode is the same race narrowed to two players.
+If you want the multi-round, last-player-standing format, that is Tournament.
+And if you want to practice without any pressure, the Practice mode gives you unlimited puzzles at your own pace.

 Frequently Asked Questions